Explore All Topics

 File with H&R Block to get your max refund

-Capital gains tax rates: Short vs. long
+The capital gains tax rate: Short vs. long

-At this point, you may know that you have a gain (or a loss).
+At this point, you may know you have a gain (or a loss).
 But you may also be wondering how much is capital gains tax?
 Well, that will depend on if it’s a short- or long-term capital gain.
 Here, we’ll outline the differences.

-Short-term capital gain tax rates
+Short-term capital gain tax

-Short-term capital gains are gains apply to assets or property you held for one year or less.
+Short-term capital gains are gains that apply to assets or property you held for one year or less.
 They are subject to ordinary income tax rates meaning they’re taxed federally at either 10%, 12%, 22%, 24%, 32%, 35%, or 37%.

-Long-term capital gains tax rate
+Long-term capital gains tax

 Tax filing status0% tax rate15% tax rate20% tax rate